ImMnan/blazemeter-crane/README.md

-This is an automated script to setup docker to support blazemeter-crane container.
-The script will also support setting up docker to support ARM based architechture to support AMD64 based containers.
+This is an automated script to setup docker to support blazemeter-crane container on your local machine.
+The script will also support setting up docker to help ARM based architechture to support AMD64 based containers.
+*NOTE : This is only for local machine.
+Further enhancement required for remote execution.

 Requirements:
 1. A Blazemeter account